alex00pep/homelab/kubernetes/traefik-cert-manager/README.md

 kubectl get certificate
 ```

-# Create one Certificate ussing the LetsEncrypt staging issuer
+# Manually create one certificate using the LetsEncrypt staging issuer
 If you want to dig deeper on the cert provisioning process, you can also check all the DNS or HTTP challenges that LetsEncrypt is going through to provide a valid certificate, by using kubectl get challenges.

 ```